mdavids/rfc/content/draft-davids-forsalereg-05.md

 ## RRset limitations

-This specification does not define any restrictions on the number of TXT records in the RRset, although it is **RECOMMENDED** to limit it to one.
+This specification does not define any restrictions on the number of TXT records in the RRset, but limiting it to one is **RECOMMENDED**.
 It is also **RECOMMENDED** that the length of the RDATA [@RFC8499] per TXT record does not exceed 255 octets.
 If this is not the case, the processor **SHOULD**  determine which content to use.